fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 from tensorflow_privacy.privacy.membership_inference_attack.data_structures import AttackType
 ```

 The first line imports the membership inference attack itself.
-The following lines import data structures needed in the course of conducting the attack.
+The following lines import data structures required in the course of the attack.

 The library offers so many different functionalities that - for non-experts - it might be a little difficult to identify the right setting even though the [README]( https://github.com/tensorflow/privacy/tree/master/tensorflow_privacy/privacy/membership_inference_attack) is very helpful.

 However, to find some useful information (e.g., what data you must provide, and which one is optional, or what type this data should have), one needs to dive deep into the code.
-Therefore, I will give you a summation of my findings here.
+Therefore, I will give you a summary of my findings here.

 **AttackInputData** is used to specify what information $f_{attack}$ will receive.
 As we have clarified above, $f_{attack}$ is the binary classifier trained to predict, based on a target model $f$’s output given a data point, whether this data point was part of the training data or not.
 And exactly this output of our model $f$ can be provided through the `AttackInputData` data structure.
 You can  specify
 - `train and test loss`